cloud441/ACEProjectAmaris/README.md

 * for future connection using Python Elasticsearch client, we need to keep the IP address and the port encrypted.
 Use this [kubernetes manifest](config/kubernetes_manifests/elasticsearch_service/es_secret.yaml) to add your credentials:
     * ```kubectl create -f es_secret.yaml```

-## Part 2: Setup your Reddit API Cronjob
+## Part 2: Set up your Reddit API Cronjob

 ### Step 2.1 (Optional): Connect to Reddit API